Dwight Peck's personal Web site

 The tiny twin glaciers of Plan Névé lie at about 2500m just to the east of the mighty Grand Muveran, looking from the Rhône river valley like two off-white little butterflies.
 Here are views of two trips up there to find out what it's all about, one in 2002, the other, less successful, in 1993.
 Hang on to your wool bonnets.

-Fairly unsettled weather, September 2002, as Mr Dan Hinckley of IUCN-The World Conservation Union, intrigued by his hiking companion's long-winded descriptions of the glories of the Plan Névé, sets out from the Pont de Nant to see this alleged wonder for himself.
+Fairly unsettled weather, September 2002, as Mr Dan Hinckley then of IUCN-The World Conservation Union, intrigued by his hiking companion's long-winded descriptions of the glories of the Plan Névé, sets out from the Pont de Nant to see this alleged wonder for himself.

 That's the Grand Muveran, seen from the Rhône valley floor.
 The glaciers of Plan-Névé extend down to the left.